🪟 Secondary Windows

 • Sessions: Save secondary window tabs as a dashboard collection session to reopen later.

-• Drag Tabs (secondary windows): Drag and drop tabs between secondary windows.
+• Drag and drop tabs between secondary windows.

-• Drag the tab from the secondary window and it on the main window tabstrip.
+• Drag a tab from the secondary window and position it over the tabstrip in the main window.

-• Note that you cannot drag the last tab from secondary windows.
+• Note that you cannot drag the last tab from secondary windows into the main window.